 We hopped (eventually waddled) around downtown Flushing on a sunny April day, traveling all over China through the dumplings we ate.
 Eddie Mao’s walking dumpling crawl is perfect for a Saturday adventure or a day trip on a long weekend.
 In about 5 hours, we hit 10 dumpling shops, and even stopped for a fruit tea refresher.

 Listen.
 If we knew then what we know now we may not have ended up ended up waddling down Main Street in Flushing after our sixth dumpling stop in a carb-induced stupor— with four more to go.
 Follow our tips on how to survive a dumpling crawl, then head to Flushing for some of the best dumplings in New York City.

 By Ellen Gray

 When I was in 6th grade, my grandmother, lured by the tropical climate and a gaggle of widowed friends, moved to Florida.
 For a number of summers, I joined Mama Min in her high-rise Hollywood apartment, traveling via Eastern Airlines to the land of palm trees and coconut patties.

-The World In A Pocket is devoted to exploring the visual world of pocket foods, you know, food-inside-of-food, from the stories to the recipes, origins to modern-day adaptations.
-On the spectrum of dumplings to empanadas, spanakopita to gyoza, or pierogis to pop tarts, this is our love letter to pockets worldwide + the stories they tell.
+The World In A Pocket is devoted to exploring the world through the lens of a dumpling.
+From mandu to empanadas, spanakopita to gyoza, pierogis to pop tarts, this is our love letter to pockets worldwide and the stories they tell.